quocnapy2001/Endownment-Fund/README.md

 - GLD sees the largest reallocation (+10.99%) despite only a modest +0.07% upward revision, as its low correlations with the rest of the portfolio (0.13–0.34 with equities, slightly negative with USO) mean the optimiser can improve risk-adjusted returns efficiently with even a small nudge to its expected return, whih is consistent with gold's real-world role as a geopolitical hedge.
 As the dominant market cap weight with no explicit view imposed, VOO is the path of least resistance for reallocation toward defensive assets, explaining its significant reduction of -8.54%.
 GBTC's weight increases only marginally (+0.15%) despite a +0.15% view, reflecting its extreme volatility and erratic correlation structure, which causes the BL framework to dampen the tilt.
 USO's reduction is similarly muted (−0.13pp) due to its already small initial weight, limiting further cuts, and its high correlations with VOO and VGK (0.97 and 1.20), meaning the bearish view is partially expressed indirectly through those equity reductions.
 IYR and VGK decline modestly as collateral rebalancing effects.
 Overall, compared to P3, P4 is a risk-off and hedge-tilted portfolio where the magnitude of each shift is driven not just by the views themselves, but by each asset's volatility and correlation structure, which is precisely the value BL adds over a naive return adjustment.

+## Combining Optimal Risky with Risk Free Bond:
+- Having constructed the optimal risky portfolio P2, the next idea is to build a complete portfolio P5, which combines P2 with a risk-free asset, specifically, a zero-coupon government bond.
+This combination is motivated by the two-fund separation theorem, which states that any investor, regardless of their risk preference, can achieve their optimal allocation by holding a combination of the single optimal risky portfolio and the risk-free asset.
+- Additionally, the zero-coupon structure guarantees a known return over the full holding period with no intermediate cash flow uncertainty, providing a clean and unambiguous risk-free rate for constructing the Capital Market Line.
+Incorporating the risk-free bond also introduces a capital preservation mechanism that pure equity or alternative asset portfolios cannot provide, particularly important given UE's fiduciary responsibility to protect the endowment's principal during periods of market stress.
+- Data:
+ + Bond market data as of 31/12/2024.
+ + Semi-annually

 ## Reference: